Project leader: Kati Lassila-Perini Personnel

 Close interconnection of these two activities results in fruitful collaboration promoting the use of open data in education and offers highly interesting thesis subjects at Bachelor, Master and doctoral level.

-More information for schools is available in page Koulujen CERN-verkostot.
+More information for schools is available in page CERN-tiedeleirit.

 The Data preservation and open access project in the CMS experiment started in 2012.
-The project has defined the principles of long-term preservation and reusability of the scientific data in CMS, and delivered six open data releases between 2014 and 2020, through CERN Open Data portal.
-These releases have delivered to public domain all proton-proton collision data taken in CMS during 2010-2011, and 50% of those taken in 2012.
-The latest release of December 2020 was the first release of heavy-ion data from CMS.
+The project has defined the principles of long-term preservation and reusability of the scientific data in CMS, and delivered ten open data releases between 2014 and 2024, through CERN Open Data portal.
+These releases have delivered to public domain all proton-proton collision data taken in CMS during 2010-2012, and 50% of those taken in 2015-2016.
+The latest release was in April 2020, and the preparations of next releases are under way.
 This is the leading project in the particle physics in this domain.
 The preparations of next releases are under way.
+These data are widely used in research and the HIP group contributes to ensuring their best possible long-term usability.